Hazem-Abolholl/Surface-line-integral-convolution-based-vortex-detection-using-computer-vision/README.md

 ## Introduction
 We proposed a new approach using convolutional neural networks to detect flow structures directly from streamline plots, using the line integral convolution method.
 We show that our computer vision-based approach is able to reduce the number of false positives and negatives entirely.

+## Installation
+If you prefer downloading the source directly through github, use `git clone `
 ## Requirements
 The Vortex Detection using Computer Vision based on YOLOv3 works only on Python 3.7 and superior.
 The following library are installed via pip in order to run the model:
 *	Torchvision